treeverse/lakeFS/docs/reference/commands.md

 ### lakectl branch reset

-reset changes to specified commit, or reset uncommitted changes - all changes, or by path
+Reset changes to specified commit, or reset uncommitted changes - all changes, or by path

 #### Synopsis